-where energy dependency of median angular resolution $\Delta \theta(E_{\nu})$ is extracted from Ref.\,\cite{IceCube:2016dgk}.
+where the energy dependency of median angular resolution $\Delta \theta(E_{\nu})$ is extracted from Ref.\,\cite{IceCube:2016dgk}.
 InverseErf is the inverse error function.
-Since this analysis is done with track-like signatures only muon neutrinos and muon anti-neutrinos contribute to the differential flux given in Eq.\,\eqref{eq:eventrateICDC}.
+Since this analysis is done with tracklike signatures, only muon neutrinos and muon antineutrinos contribute to the differential flux given in Eq.\,\eqref{eq:eventrateICDC}.

-Assuming DM is annihilating to $\tau^+\tau^-$, we show the IceCube event rate with the blue solid line in Fig.\,\ref{fig:ang-dis} for $m_{\chi}=1\,$TeV and $\sigma_e=10^{-37}\,{\rm cm}^2$ (this choice is consistent with other experiments).
-The black dots represent observed data points and the red solid line with the shaded band depict the background atmospheric neutrino events and its uncertainty.
-Clearly the chosen DM parameter space is already ruled out by the current IceCube observation, showing the power of our technique.
+Assuming DM is annihilating to $\tau^+\tau^-$, we show the IceCube event rate with the blue solid line in Fig.\,\ref{fig:ang-dis} for $m_{\chi}=1\,$TeV and $\sigma_e=10^{-38}\,{\rm cm}^2$ (this choice is consistent with other experiments).
+The black dots represent observed data points, and the red solid line with the shaded band depicts the background atmospheric neutrino events and its uncertainty.
+Clearly, the chosen DM parameter space is already ruled out by the current IceCube observation, showing the power of our technique.

-Numerically we obtain the constraint on DM parameter space by performing a $\chi^2$ analysis.
+Numerically, we obtain the constraint on DM parameter space by performing a $\chi^2$ analysis.
 The $\chi^2$ estimator is given by

-where $N^i_{\rm data}$, $N^i_{\rm bkg}$, and $N^i_{\theta_{\rm Sun}}$ are the observed data (black points in Fig.\,\ref{fig:ang-dis}), atmospheric neutrino events (red solid line in Fig.\,\ref{fig:ang-dis}), and signal events (by integrating Eq.\,\eqref{eq:eventrateICDC} for each bin) respectively.
-The uncertainty in the prediction of background is denoted by $\sigma^i_{\rm bkg}$.
-In our analysis the minimum value of $\chi^2$ ($\chi^2_{\rm min}$) is achieved in absence of the signal.
+where $N^i_{\rm data}$, $N^i_{\rm bkg}$, and $N^i_{\theta_{\rm Sun}}$ are the observed data (black points in Fig.\,\ref{fig:ang-dis}), atmospheric neutrino events (solid red line in Fig.\,\ref{fig:ang-dis}), and signal events (by integrating Eq.\,\eqref{eq:eventrateICDC} for each bin), respectively.
+We note that Ref.\,\cite{IceCube:2016dgk} (Fig.\,6) provides statistical uncertainty in background expectations for IceCube and DeepCore.
+Assuming the data follow Poisson statistics, we take the statistical uncertainty in the data, $\sigma_{\rm data}^i=\sqrt{N_{\rm data}^i}$.
+We add the uncertainty in background and the data in quadrature to obtain $\sigma^i$ such that $\sigma^i=\sqrt{(\sigma_{\rm bkg}^i)^2 + (\sigma_{\rm data}^i)^2}$.
+We have not taken any systematic uncertainty in our analysis, as the IceCube Collaboration has not made that information public in their analysis.
+We encourage the IceCube Collaboration to publish their full systematic uncertainties in these kinds of searches in their upcoming works.
+In our analysis the minimum value of $\chi^2$ ($\chi^2_{\rm min}$) is achieved in the absence of the signal.
 For a fixed DM mass, we iterate over $\sigma_e$ until $\chi^2-\chi^2_{\rm min} \approx 2.71$.
-This sets $95\%$ confidence level constraint on DM-electron scattering cross section.
-We performed the same analysis to obtain the constraint from the DeepCore (2016) data-set.
+This sets a $95\%$ confidence level constraint on the DM-electron scattering cross section.
+We performed the same analysis to obtain the constraint from the DeepCore (2016) dataset.